MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 <!-- TODO: make repo, add hardware info, always test on linux -->

-> [!NOTE]
-> All hardware and software I'm running my tests on are listed at the bottom of the blog, all code is hosted on [the github repo](https://google.ca)
+> All hardware and software I'm running my tests on are listed at the bottom of the blog, all code is hosted on [the github repo](https://github.com/MikeAfterDark/blog/tree/main/assets/2025-04-06_No_Adjacent_Characters/rust)

-So recently I've had the pleasure of going through a set of interviews with a company that rhymes with galazon, also known as the company who tried to get people with really good eyesight to stare at pixels to see if people from the other side of the world are buying a '2gal oat milk' or a '2gal soy milk', then charge their registered digital wallets for whichever they think it was, and one of the briliant questions I was asked to answer went something like this:
+I've recently had the pleasure to interview with a company that rhymes with galazon, also known as the company who tried to get people with really good eyesight to guess what items people picked up from [a store with no cashiers](https://www.cnn.com/2024/04/03/business/amazons-self-checkout-technology-grocery-flop/index.html), and one of the briliant questions went something like this:

 > "Given a string, return a new string in which no two adjacent characters are the same."

-Ex: `xyzzz -> zxzyz`

-I like it, a short and sweet problem with nothing serious going on, lets think of solutions:
+> Ex: xyzzz ➡ zxzyz

+Short and sweet, I was feeling confident, I had a pre-interview medium leetcode to warm up, should be ez:

+<br>---<br>

-### 1. The Simpleton's Thicc Array
+### 1. Simpleton's Thicc Array

+To appease the interviewer, I had an answer within 20 seconds of reading the question, slightly inspired by my uni's combinatorics class:

 ```
 xyzzz